List of Kentucky supplemental roads and rural secondary highways (1000–1499): KY 1399

 Kentucky Route 1399 is a 2.572 mi supplemental road in west central Shelby County.
 The highway begins at the intersection of Veechdale Road and Taylor Wood Road south of Simpsonville.
 KY 1399 follows Veechdale Road north and crosses over an R.J.
 Corman Railroad Group rail line; the spur road that parallels the highway on the south side of the tracks is KY 6163.
 The highway curves east and has a grade crossing of the same railroad.
 Immediately to the east of the rail line, KY 1399 curves south and then east around the Outlet Shoppes of the Bluegrass before reaching its eastern terminus at KY 1848 (Buck Creek Road) south of that route's interchange with I-64.

 KY 1399 was designated by 1955.
 The route originally intersected US 60 in Simpsonville, but was closed at the community of Veechdale when I-64 was opened in the early 1960s.
 The highway was rerouted to what is now Buck Creek Road (KY 1848) and then reconnected just south of I-64.
 In 2013, the road was rerouted again with the construction of the Outlet Shoppes of the Bluegrass near the intersection of KY 1399 and KY 1848.
 It was moved south of the mall and reconfigured to provide access to it.

 KY 1408

 Kentucky Route 1408 is a 4.003 mi rural secondary highway in southwestern Oldham County and northwestern Shelby County.
 The highway begins at KY 146 (La Grange Road) in the city of Crestwood.
 KY 1408 heads southeast along Floydsburg Road through the eponymous village.
 The highway crosses Currys Fork of Floyds Fork and meets the western end of KY 1818 (West Mount Zion Road).
 KY 1408 crosses Floyds Fork into Shelby County and reaches its eastern terminus at KY 362 (Aiken Road) west of Todds Point.

+KY 1417

+Kentucky Route 1417 is a 2.289 mi rural secondary highway in northwestern Bullitt County.
+The highway heads north from KY 44 (Shepherdsville Road) along Martin Hill Road and crosses Knob Creek shortly before reaching its north end at KY 1526 (Knob Creek Road) west of Barrallton.